samsheffield/O_C-HemisphereSuite/README.md

 ### new stuff (in-progress):

-Popcorn - 4 channel random trigger generator.
-Needs a bunch of UI work.
-(Application)

 Nose - A simple noise generator.
-Out 1: auto, In 2 & Out 2: cv controlled.
+Static and CV shaped channels.
 (Applet)

-Crash - VC controllable version of Dr Crusher.
-UX is confusing and will probably be reworked.
+Crash - CV bitcrusher based on Dr. Crusher.
 (Applet)

+Brownie - An attempt at a simple walking algorithm.
+Not finished.
+Not particularly musical either.
+(Applet)

+Popcorn - 4 channel Euclidean trigger generator.
+Needs a bunch of UI work but it's fun.
+(Application)

 Juggler - Weird 3-way switch that can pass CV (Independently on B, C, and D, and sequentially? mixed? on A).
 There's a gated out mode too.
-(Application)
+Not sure where I'm going with this yet (Application)

 ### firmware: